 The enemy continued during April to deliver periodic heavy air attacks.
 Daytime raids were generally staged against Task Force 58, the picket ships, and shipping beyond the range of land-based antiaircraft artillery.
 At night, when the supply ships shrouded themselves in artificial fog as raiders approached, the enemy usually struck Yontan and Kadena airfields, with the Hagushi beaches a secondary target.
 Most of these raids were made between 2100 and 2300, and 0200 and 0400.
 The Japanese, clever at deception, sometimes shelled one of the airfields with their artillery, leading the Americans to expect an attack at that point, and then followed with an air raid on the other field.
-On occasion enemy planes would follow American planes in at dusk, circle the fields with their lights on, and then bomb and strafe the runways and storage areas.
+On occasion enemy planes would follow American planes in at dusk, circle the fields with their lights on, and then bomb and strafe the runways and storage areas.30

-Task Force 58 was heavily engaged on 11 April, and near misses by four suicide planes sent the carrier Enterprise to Ulithi for repairs.
+Task Force 58 was heavily engaged on it April, and near misses by four suicide planes sent the carrier Enterprise to Ulithi for repairs.
 On the next day the main weight of the attack shifted to the picket ships and the Hagushi anchorage.
 Seventeen Allied ships were hit and two sunk.
 The destroyer M. L. Abele was sent to the bottom when hit by both a suicide plane and a Baka bomb; the latter was a potentially dangerous but not often successful piloted, rocket-driven projectile launched by a twin-engined bomber.
-Again on 15-16 April, despite strikes by Task Force 58 against Kyushu airfields, Japanese airplanes appeared in strength at Okinawa.
+Again on 25-16 April, despite strikes by Task Force 58 against Kyushu airfields, Japanese airplanes appeared in strength at Okinawa.
 On the 16th a Kamikaze plane crashed the Intrepid's flight deck, and other suicide planes damaged 10 ships and sank a destroyer; 270 enemy planes were shot from the air and many more destroyed on the ground.
 Eventful days, too, were 22, 27, and 28 April.
 On the last of these, starting at 1400, a force of 200 Japanese planes attacked Okinawa in 44 raids.
 Several American ships were damaged, but 118 of the attacking planes were destroyed.
 The hospital ship Comfort, although following hospital procedure, was crashed by a suicide plane 50 miles south of Okinawa.
-The Comfort's casualty list was 63, of whom 29 were killed and I missing.
+The Comfort's casualty list was 63, of whom 29 were killed and 1 missing.31 had been dropped on Kyushu airfields in support of the Okinawa operation, 29 percent on the Japanese aircraft industry, and 34 percent on other Japanese urban industrial areas.
+Formosa was being struck from the Philippines.